CSCfi/csc-user-guide/docs/data/sensitive-data/sd-use-case-new-user-project-manager.md

 - If your project involves handling personal data, choose "Yes" for the field: **We handle personal data in this project**.
 - Next, under Terms of Use, ensure you meet the **Prerequisites and Responsibilities** to be a CSC Project Manager.
 For research projects, the Project Manager should be an experienced researcher (e.g., postdoc, group leader, professor, or doctoral researcher employed by a research organization). **Note for Students:** If you are a student, please have your supervisor create the CSC project or [contact CSC Service Desk](../../support/contact.md) (subject: sensitive data) for assistance.
 It is not possible to access SD Services with a student account.
 - Finally, read and accept the terms of use.
-- Click **“Create a project”**.
+- Click **“New project”**.

 ![Click create a project.](./images/MyCSC/MyCSC_NewProject.png)

 ### 3. Data protection

-#### 3.1 GDPR Form
+#### 3.1 Description of Processing Activity (GDPR) form

-When you first access your project, you’ll be prompted to complete the GDPR document (Description of Processing Activity form) if your project handles personal data.
+When you first access your project, you’ll be prompted to complete the Description of Processing Activity (GDPR) form if your project handles personal data.
 This form requires key details such as the types of data collected (e.g. sensitive personal data), how it is used and secured, and the data controller (usually your home organization).
 The form will be linked to your CSC project and guide CSC in managing the data.
 You can edit the document later if needed.

 #### 3.1 Data Transfer Outside the EEA